iGranDav/GDSheetController/Readme.md

 - Handling orientation changes correctly
  - Still having an issue when moving from landscape right to landscape left.
  - Fullscreen controllers won't go landscape
+- When using ``GDSheetFullscreenMode_Screen`` back to default animation does **NOT** run smoothly.
 - Make an iPad demo

-- If you find any other bugs, please open a new issue.
+If you find any other bugs, please open a new issue.

+You want a new feature ?
+Please open a new issue too or fork me and propose your pull request.

 Thanks to
 ---------